“You’ll need to keep an eye on the ash. If it piles up, it’ll choke the pit. You hear me? Erith?”

 Erith reached for his boots and laced them slowly before feeling around the tent for his torch.
 Peering through the tent flaps, he found the row of tents dark and silent.
 The scent of ashen campfire smoke clung to the air as he slipped quietly from his tent, closing the flaps behind him.
 From his pocket, he pulled a small thread and looped it loosely around the tent’s closing.

-Keeping low, he moved toward the outskirts of the encampment, where a field of tall grass swayed lazily with the breeze.
-With one last glance over his shoulder, he stepped forward, carefully keeping his steps soft as he began wading deeper into the field.
+He moved toward the outskirts of the encampment, where a field of tall grass swayed lazily with the breeze.
+With one last glance over his shoulder, he crept forward into the tall grass, carefully keeping his steps soft as he began wading deeper into the field.

 The grass thickened, nearly reaching Erith’s shoulders and obscuring his view.
 He found a tree nearby and climbed just high enough to survey his surroundings.
 The camp was barely visible.
 Ahead, a small clearing lay under the open sky.
 Erith hastily pushed toward it as clouds began to gather, covering the moon.